sciris/sciris_paper/paper.md

 # Example
 <!-- (perhaps mention a few of the libraries/dependencies) -->
-The Sciris library offers a coordinating interface to multiple well established and highly flexible Python libraries, yet their simultaneous use in a single simple script may obscure the key logic of the scientific problem.
+The Sciris library offers a coordinating interface to multiple well established and highly flexible Python libraries.
+Writing a script that directly uses multiple of these underlying libraries can obscure the key logic of the scientific problem.
+Whereas the Sciris interface keeps the focus on the science.

 For instance let us imagine that we want to randomly sample numbers from a user-defined smooth function.
 In addition, we want to repeatedly draw numbers